kelsonniiz/Service-for-calculating-arithmetic-expressions/README.md

 # README.md

-# Arithmetic Expression Calculator API
+# Arithmetic Expression Calculator API [Yandex LMS]

 This project provides a simple HTTP web service that evaluates arithmetic expressions.
 Users can send an expression via a POST request, and the service will return the result of the evaluation or an error message.